openai/universe/README.rst

 <doc/remotes.rst>`__ documentation page, we explain other ways you can run
 remotes.)

-If all goes well, a window like the one below will soon pop up.
+It will take a few minutes for the image to pull the first time.
+After that, if all goes well, a window like the one below will soon pop up.
 Your agent, which is just pressing the up arrow repeatedly, is now playing a Flash racing game called `Dusk Drive
 <http://www.kongregate.com/games/longanimals/dusk-drive>`__.
 Your agent